gjeschke/MMMx/docs/source/ensemble_analysis.rst

     *   ``output`` - name of the output file, extension '.pdb' is appended, if none
     *   ``ensemble_id`` - identifier of the ensemble to be save Remarks
+    *   the two output files can be used for submission to the protein ensemble database (PED)
     *   weights (populations) are stored in a REMARK 400 field, MMMx can read them on reloading, but other software cannot
+    *   weights are also stored in a tab-separated (.tsv) file with the same basis name
     *   in some contexts, saving to an archive of individual conformer files and a file list with weights is better, use keyword ``archive`` for that

 ``sort``